At the 3D Print Canal House, we offer you the possibility to learn more about the project and to speak

 Did you know that you can support the research we do on 3D printing architecture and help build the house?
 Here’s how:

-We also offer a variety of custom made programs, such as tours and lectures (find out more under 'tours & bookings').
+We offer a variety of custom made programs, such as tours and lectures (find out more under 'tours & bookings').
 All costs are a direct investment in the research done on 3D printing architecture.
+We're also open on a selection of public days and festivals (keep updated here and on Facebook and Twitter!)

 Thank you for your support!